-As accounting officer, the Chief Executive Officer has responsibility for ensuring that the multi academy trust delivers good value in the use of public resources.
+As accounting officer, the CEO has responsibility for ensuring that the trust delivers good value in the use of public resources.
 The accounting officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.

 The accounting officer considers how the trust's use of its resources has provided good value for money during each academic year, and reports to the board of trustees where value for money can be improved, including the use of benchmarking data where appropriate.
-The accounting officer for the academy trust has delivered improved value for money during the year by:
+The accounting officer for the trust has delivered improved value for money during the year by:

-- · Growing the multi-academy trust to achieve financial opportunity - · Expansion of schools within the trust to increase PAN. - · Procurement using crown commercial as a value for money option - · Successfully submitting bids for grants that achieve huge savings within the budget allocation.
+- · Growing the trust to achieve financial opportunity. - Expansion of schools within the trust to increase commissioned pupil numbers. - · Procurement using crown commercial and North West buying hub as a value for money option. - · Successfully submitting bids for grants that achieve savings within the budget allocation.